kullaisec/kullaisec.github.io/_tabs/about.md

 order: 4
 ---

-Hello all this is Kullai Metikala I am a professional Bug bounty hunter, a Hacker, a Security Researcher I

-hacked Dell, Adobe, Splunk, IBM, Lenskart, Cognizant … more than 85+ Reputed Companies and Reported

-Ethically and Help those companies in Solving their Vulnerabilities.
-I also write some articles on How I

-found Vulnerabilities in Blog & Medium.

-Currently studying at Sree Vidyanikethan Engineering College/ Mohan Babu University

-I’m a BTech student pursuing Computer Science and Cyber Security

-I’m more passionate about cyber security and have knowledge about Pentesting

-I can do really well by continuously learning new things and adapting to different working environments & cultures
+Hello, I am Kullai Metikala, a dedicated professional engaged in the realm of cybersecurity as a Bug Bounty Hunter, Hacker, and Security Researcher.
+My expertise extends to successfully identifying vulnerabilities in renowned organizations such as Dell, Adobe, Splunk, IBM, Lenskart, Cognizant, Jio ... and over 100+ other reputable companies.
+I adhere to ethical practices by reporting these vulnerabilities and assisting organizations in resolving their security concerns.

+Currently, I am furthering my education at Sree Vidyanikethan Engineering College / Mohan Babu University, pursuing a Bachelor of Technology degree in Computer Science and Cyber Security.
+My academic endeavors align seamlessly with my passion for cybersecurity, particularly focusing on penetration testing.

+I am driven by a profound enthusiasm for cybersecurity, constantly seeking opportunities to enhance my knowledge and skill set.
+My adaptability to diverse work environments and cultures empowers me to excel in a dynamic and ever-evolving field, where continuous learning is paramount.
+Additionally, I contribute my insights and experiences by crafting informative articles detailing my discoveries of vulnerabilities, which are published on various platforms including blogs and Medium.

 ## [Experience]

-I am presently working as Security Analyst Intern at TMG Security.
+I am presently working as a Security Analyst Intern at TMG Security.

-Red team at Pentabug
+The Red team at Pentabug

 ## [Skills]